8 rules for planting a hedge

 Rule 2: Trim the roots before planting

-Before planting, carefully inspect the roots of the plants to ensure they are healthy and disease-free.
+Before planting, carefully inspect the plants’ roots to ensure they are healthy and disease-free.
 Trim any dry tips and remove any damaged parts.
 When planting, spread out the root system.

 Rule 3: Use clay slurry